Beta Thalassemia in Children

 - Hemoglobin electrophoresis.
 This test measures the types and amount of hemoglobin.

 - Iron studies.
 These studies check for iron deficiency anemia.
+This condition may be confused with beta thalassemia.

 How is beta thalassemia treated in a child?